layilin/SP23-33852/_annotations/book3.md

 109.412 make labour light.
 While Grainger recommends letting enslaved Africans drink the sugarcane juice, planters sometimes inflicted severe punishments for eating or consuming sugar cane.
 For example, the eighteenth-century Jamaican planter Thomas Thistlewood punished an enslaved African named Egypt for eating sugarcane by whipping him and giving him "Derby's dose," a phrase Thsitlewood used to refer to the act of having one enslaved African defecate in another's mouth.
 Douglas Hall, *In Miserable Slavery: Thomas Thistlewood in Jamaica, 1750-86* (London: Macmillan, 1989).
 See also line 99, above. <!--conform citation to our style-->

+109.415 choral song <!--this one is complicated, but I feel like we should probably add a note about music/singing; it appears several times in book III-->

 109.417 trade-wind.
 The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
 In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean, and blow northeasterly from Florida up the coast of North America and toward Europe.

 110.434 coction.
 Boiling, cooking.

 110.428n melasses.
 Also molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

 111.441 noble wine.
-Rum.
+Rum.  <!-- not 100% sure about this; if they mean fermented but undistilled molasses drink, it isn't rum yet. can't find anything in the notes or in Gilmore, though-->

 [place] 111.443 Ganges.
 Also Ganga, a river that flows through India and Bangladesh.

 112.457 fraudful.
-Grainger criticizes the French who doctor their sugar by adding sand to it and therefore increasing its weight at sale.
+Grainger criticizes the French who doctor their sugar by adding sand to casks, thereby increasing their profits.

 112.463 Avaro's.
 A mean-spirited, rich man who appears as a character in Richard Steele's *The Tatler* (1709-1711).
 Avaro is Latin for greedy, or miserly.